Birds of South Carolina

 The 9 Owl Species of South Carolina: Common Natives and Rare Winter Visitors

 South Carolina (SC) is in the United States, situated on the southeastern coast of North America.
 This relatively small state has a subtropical climate and is composed of a wide range of habitats, from coastal environments to highlands – resulting in a bird species list of almost 450.
-Species include a range of raptors, including Read more
+Species include a range of raptors, including nine owl species.
+Owls are nocturnal raptors belonging to the Strigidae and Tytonidae families, who use their incredible hearing and sharp eyesight to stealthily swoop down onto unsuspecting animals in the depths of the night.
+Although nine species of owls have been recorded in South… Read more